RenanGoncalves-dev/RenanGoncalves-dev/README.md

 ### ESX — Espírito Santo Innovation Experience

-Participation in an event focused on innovation, entrepreneurship, and technology.
+Participation in an event focused on **innovation, entrepreneurship, and technology**.

 ### Startup Day